programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 ### Create an Empty Shiny Application

-A Shiny application consists of a script file with a special reserved filename, `app.R`, which tells R Studio to treat that script as an application and open it in a web browser when it is run.
+A Shiny application consists of a script file with a special, reserved filename, `app.R`, which tells R Studio to treat that script as an application and open it in a web browser when it is run.
 In this first section, you will create an application which will load the relevant libraries and datasets, and display a test 'Hello World' message.
 To do this, carry out the following steps:

 1. Set up an Application Folder